Having a hearing loss [impairment] means that a child has lost some hearing in one or both ears. Hearing impairments are

 - Mayfield St

 Dominic’s Centre for Hearing Impaired

 Catholic Schools Office Maitland-Newcastle.
-‘In partnership with families, St Dominic’s Centre for Hearing Impaired Children, Mayfield provides an education of excellence for children who are deaf and hearing impaired’.
+‘Provides an education of excellence for children who are deaf and hearing impaired’.

 - Schools for Deaf and Hearing Impaired Children